Franklin S. Harris: BYU

-Harris instituted special lectures on campus from LDS General Authorities relating to a variety of different topics such as religion, science, and industry.
+Harris instituted special lectures on campus from LDS Church general authorities relating to a variety of different topics such as religion, science, and industry.
 He also instituted the school's radio program with extended broadcasting to all inter-mountain states.
-President Harris contributed to the Improvement Era, the LDS Church magazine, along with other important members of the BYU administration.
-He also took the initiative to visit different parts of the continental United States such as Hawaii and other countries like Japan in order to share information about his studies of soil alkali.
+Harris contributed to the Improvement Era, the LDS Church magazine, along with other members of the BYU administration.
+He also took the initiative to visit different parts of the continental United States, along with Hawaii and other countries like Japan, in order to share information about his studies of soil alkali.
 Prompted by these trips, Harris extended his international experience in order to travel around the world for his expertise in agronomy.
 He not only shared his own educational knowledge at universities but gathered information about the practices of other educational institutions around the world.
 Harris believed that university education should prepare students for community leadership.

 Harris oversaw the founding of the College of Fine Arts and viewed the enjoyment of the arts as vital to living a rich life.
-The first building constructed on BYU campus during Harris's administration was the Heber J. Grant building.
+The first building constructed on the BYU campus during the administration of Harris was the Heber J. Grant building.
 Its first purpose was as the university's library.
 The building was dedicated in 1925.
-Harris wanted Brigham Young University to become a center of religious scholarship and advocated acquiring a broad spectrum of religious books in the library.
-Just as the BYU presidents before him, Harris continued to differentiate and better organize the different collegiate subjects at the university and to separate the colleges, the normal school, and the training schools.
+Harris wanted BYU to become a center of religious scholarship and advocated acquiring a broad spectrum of religious books in the library.
+Like the BYU presidents before him, Harris continued to differentiate and better organize the different collegiate subjects at the university and to separate the colleges, the normal school, and the training schools.

-The university continued to struggle financially through Harris' presidency.
-This, coupled with the Great Depression in the 1930s, alienated Harris from the Board of Trustees.
-The Board of Trustees were slow to approve funds to the university.
-Instead of waiting, Harris would pay for campus expansions with the profits from the student bookstore without telling the Board of Trustees.
+BYU continued to struggle financially through his presidency.
+This, coupled with the Great Depression in the 1930s, alienated Harris from the board of trustees, who were slow to approve funds to BYU.
+Instead of waiting, Harris would pay for campus expansions with the profits from the student bookstore without telling the board of trustees.
 Over time, Harris grew tired of debating with the board over financial programs he deemed important.
-He also struggled with J. Reuben Clark, Jr. who wanted a "purging of heretical faculty."
-Harris gave his resignation to the board in 1944 in order to become the president of Utah State Agricultural College.
+He also struggled with J. Reuben Clark, who wanted a "purging of heretical faculty."
+Harris gave his resignation to the board in 1944 in order to become the president of USAC.